SofiaHorvath91/ucd-project-1/README.md

   * Britannica
   * Quotes of other artists : GoodReads & AZQuotes
 ### Media
+Pictures were treated with Photoshop and tinyPNG to have a better size for online presentation.
 * Media Source(s) used for Index Page :
   * Signature of Dalí : WikiMedia
   * Photos : Philippe Halsman (WikiArt) & Charles Hewitt (Time) & Jean Dieuzaide (The Raw Society)